UPDATED JUNE 15, 2026

 This is Ryan.
 He’s a typical Competitive buyer, which means he uses logic and facts to make quick buying decisions.

-Ryan wants to feel he’s in control, he’s the best at what he’s doing and that he has a competitive edge over his rivals.
+At work, he wants to be sure he’s the best at what he’s doing and that he has a competitive edge over his rivals.

 When writing for Competitive buyers, like Ryan, you need to: